 Symphony performed at the GTCYS Spring Festival at Orchestra Hall on Sunday, May 5, 2015.
 Listen to a sample of their live performance at that concert of Romeo and Juliet Fantasy-Overture by Piotr Ilyich Tchaikovsky here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Symphony performs professional repertoire, including a complete symphony every season and works by living composers.
-Highlights of Symphony’s spring 2017 repertoire include:
+Highlights of Symphony’s fall 2017 repertoire include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.